 This post is for all my fellow newbie bloggers out there!
 Starting a food blog can be daunting at times.
 It’s now been just over a year since I started Zest and Lemons, and it took me until just a few months ago to learn how to use social media and other networks to drive blog traffic.

-With over 200 million members, it’s no surprise that Pinterest is now my number one source of blog traffic.
+With over 200 million members, it’s no surprise that Pinterest is now my number two source of blog traffic.
 However, it wasn’t always that way starting out.

 I started my Pinterest account summer of 2017, just a few months after launching my blog.
 I was already very familiar with other social networks, but Pinterest was something that didn’t make sense to me at first.

 That’s because Pinterest is a visual search engine, unlike Instagram, Facebook, and Twitter.
 Rather than share only your content, the key is to share more content from other users.

 After starting my Pinterest account, I sat at about 8,000 monthly viewers for a few months.
 After doing some research, and reading some great articles, I implemented a few tricks that ended up skyrocketing my reach to 100,000 monthly viewers in just under 2 months (however, the whole process took place over 3 months…but you’ll have to keep reading for the explanation)… For a new blog, that reach can really help with driving website traffic.
 If you are new to Pinterest, or are just looking for some ideas on how to expand your reach, I thought I would share my list of tips and tricks that helped me grow my account.
 I am by no means an expert!
 However, I’ve learned a lot from some pretty awesome blogging articles and found success in implementing these strategies: